 To do this, you can use the free plugin called WPS Hide Login.
 This plugin lets you simply change the login URL without customizing the page.

-Once the plugin is installed and activated, navigate to Settings » WPS Hide Login.
+Once the plugin is installed and activated, you need to set up the new URL.
+Simply navigate to Settings » WPS Hide Login.

 Then, add your new login page URL in the ‘Login url’ box.